 Laurens did not take his position, or loyalty to Washington, lightly.
 On December 23, 1778, Laurens fought a duel with Maj.
 Gen. Charles Lee after Lee slandered Washington’s name.
 After the Battle of Monmouth earlier in the year, Lee was court martialed for not following instructions and found guilty.
 Lee, instead of apologizing for his actions during the battle, criticized Washington and publicly ridiculed him.
 The duel ended with Lee injured and silenced.

-In early 1779, Laurens petitioned Congress to allow him to create an African-American battalion in the Continental Army compromised of former slaves.
+In early 1779, Laurens petitioned Congress to allow him to create an African-American battalion in the Continental Army comprised of former slaves.
 “We Americans,” Laurens wrote, “at least in the Southern Colonies, cannot contend with a good Grace, for Liberty, until we shall have enfranchised our Slaves.”
 With the South facing a British offensive, Congress reticently approved the petition in March and allowed Georgia and South Carolina to recruit slaves.
 However, many in the South feared that arming African-Americans could lead to slave rebellions along with potential economic collapse in the South and pushed back against the idea.
 Unfortunately, Laurens was unable to raise the 3,000 men regiment he hoped for in South Carolina.
 Nevertheless, in anticipation of leading his new command Laurens accepted a Lieutenant Colonel's commission from Congress.

 After leading Continental light troops in the attempt to recapture Savannah, Laurens was taken prisoner when Charleston fell to British forces in May, 1780.
 Laurens went to Philadelphia and, given his rank and position, paroled with the stipulation that he remain in Pennsylvania.
 Once released, Congress appointed Laurens a special minister in France and assist Benjamin Franklin in acquiring loans, arms, and support.
 While there, he successfully gained assurance of French naval support, which proved instrumental during the Siege of Yorktown, and a loan to support the war effort.